Bosonization in $R$-paraparticle Luttinger models: parafermion bosonization

-where $H_0$ is denoted by Eqs.~\eqref{eq:14} and \eqref{eq:25} in the $R$-parafermion and boson operator bases, respectively.
+where $H_0$ is given by Eqs.~\eqref{eq:15b} and \eqref{eq:25} in the $R$-parafermion and boson operator bases, respectively.

 One way to verify the correspondence between these Hamiltonian forms is to show that their degeneracies match in both bases.
-The case where $R$-parafermions have no internal degrees of freedom (i.e., spinless fermions) has already been done in \cite{Haldane_1981} by evaluating the partition functions of each basis separately.
-Following this method, the $R$-parafermion partition function is calculated as
+The case where $R$ parafermions have no internal degrees of freedom (i.e., spinless fermions) has already been done in \cite{Haldane_1981} by evaluating the partition functions of each basis separately.
+Following this method, we make use of the orthonormal $R$-parafermion Fock basis where

+By imposing the latter requirement, we are then restricted to unitary $R$ tensors since nonunitary $R$ requires a more involved inner product definition.
+The $R$-parafermion partition function is calculated as